erimcg/Using-D3js/05_06_stacks.md

 + [stack(data[,arguements])](https://github.com/d3/d3-shape#_stack) - Takes an array of data as an argument and returns back an array of series data.

-When the stack generator is invoked with a dataset, it maps each series in the dataset that we specified in `stack.keys` to a new series.
+When the stack generator is invoked with a dataset, it maps each series specified in `stack.keys` to a new series.
 Each new series contains the bottom and top y-coordinates for each data point in the original series, as well as reference to the object in the original dataset from which the top y-coordinate is computed.

 The array referenced by `stackedSeries` holds the following data: